cianananan/Pwnagetty/README.md

 ### This project is a fork from CyrisXD's original Pwnagetty project and builds upon their hard work.
-### I am simply updating the project to work with the jayofelony pwnagotchi build with MacOS as the host.
+I'm simply updating the project to work with the jayofelony pwnagotchi build with MacOS as the host.
 I'll aim to test with Linux in the near future and update as needed.
-### Happy pwning!
+##### Happy pwning!

 # Pwnagetty